Jumpaku/divround/README.md

 # Divround: Exact Division-and-Rounding Operation in Go

 **Divround** is a Go library designed to facilitate exact division-and-rounding operations for integers.
-Division-and-rounding is an operation defined as `Round(numerator / denominator)`, where `numerator` and `denominator` are integers and `Round` is a function that rounds rational number to an integer.
+Division-and-rounding is an operation defined as `Round(numerator / denominator)`, where `numerator` and `denominator` are integers and `Round` is a function that rounds the quotient into an integer.
 This operation demands careful handling to ensure precision although it seems simple.

 ## Features